 Divorce and Legal Separations are notoriously hard on everyone involved.
 As couples sort out the issues and difficulties surrounding their dissolution, their children are many times pulled to the forefront, resulting in unhealthy psychological damages.
 Clearly no parent intends on harming their children in any way, so what steps can be taken in order to lessen the negative impacts a divorce can have?
-San Diego child custody lawyer, Amy Lass offers the following advice:
+San Diego child custody lawyer, Amy Lass offers the following advices:

 1. Establish an early agreement with your ex that your child’s mental and physical health is and will be both of your primary concerns throughout the process of your separation.
 In addition, frequently reaffirm your agreement as time passes.
 If you are both on the same page, if in only this single regard, your child will benefit greatly.

 2. Be as mature as possible and avoid fighting with your ex.
 This can be easier said than done, but at the very least, make a point of never fighting in front of or around your child.
 To this same token, do your best never to speak negatively about your ex around your child.
 Children are obviously less mature than you are and therefore commonly miss-associate your anger and intentions, potentially creating an unhealthy hostility towards you and/or your ex.

 3. Tell them about the divorce/separation together.
 Plan your talk ahead of time and stay on topic.
 You should both reassure them that they are in no way the cause of your split and that nothing will change beyond the separated living arrangements.

 4. Stick to your word.
 Go out of your way to keep your child’s standards of living and routines as normal as possible.
 Keeping your word also means repeating the promises you previously subscribed to (See #3: it’s not their fault).